Is a Consumer Proposal a Good Idea?

 - Your repayments will be in line with your income.

-In short, a consumer proposal is usually a good idea for most people.
+In short, a debt proposal is usually a good idea for most people.

 There are a couple of exceptions, but it’s best to speak with a licensed insolvency trustee that can offer you impartial advice on the practicality of a consumer proposal for your financial situation.